zhijie-group/UniCMs/README.md

 <!-- Use a bulleted list with bold dates for better readability -->

-*   **[2024-11-29]** We release a [256-resolution version of the weights](https://huggingface.co/SJTU-Deng-Lab/Show-o-Turbo-256) for Show-o Turbo on Hugging Face.
+*   **[2024-11-29]** We release a [256-resolution version of the weights](https://huggingface.co/SJTU-Deng-Lab/UniCMs-256) for UniCMs on Hugging Face.
-*   **[2025-2-12]** We release a [512-resolution version of the weights](https://huggingface.co/SJTU-Deng-Lab/Show-o-Turbo-512) for Show-o Turbo on Hugging Face.
+*   **[2025-2-12]** We release a [512-resolution version of the weights](https://huggingface.co/SJTU-Deng-Lab/UniCMs-512) for UniCMs on Hugging Face.

 <br>

-## What's New about Show-o Turbo?
+## What's New about UniCMs?

-Show-o Turbo builds upon Show-o to address its inefficiency issues in both image and text generation.
-While Show-o relies on progressive denoising for images and autoregressive decoding for text, Show-o Turbo introduces a unified denoising perspective for both modalities, leading to significantly faster generation speeds.
-Show-o Turbo achieves this through several key innovations:
+UniCMs is a unified consistency model that solves the problem of low generation efficiency in unified models across various multimodal tasks.
+UniCMs significantly accelerates generation speed by using discrete diffusion for image modeling and introducing parallel decoding into autoregressive text modeling, thereby establishing a unified denoising perspective for both modalities.
+UniCMs achieves this goal through the following key innovations:

 <br>